oat-sa/taohub-articles/forge/Administrator Guide/search-using-solr.md

 Search using Solr
 =================

-Tao 3.1 allows different search implementations.
+TAO 3.1 allows different search implementations.
 By default it uses a slightly modified version of the Zend Lucene engine, but it can also be connected to Solr.

 Installing Solr
 ---------------